jmacul2/youtubedl-web/README.md

 It can also be used as a very simple REST api

-## Configure Formats
+## Configure

-In `app.py` there is a dictionary that can be populated with format strings you want to define.
+> cp youtubedl-web.yaml.example youtubedl-web

+Modify the file to fit your needs.

+Create multiple formats for downloading an audio only file or for selecting different video resolutions.
+You can also set a unique directory and output template for each format defined.

-Read more about valid format strings from the [youtube-dl docs](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#format-selection).
+Read more about valid format configurations for youtube-dl [here](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#format-selection) and valid output templates [here](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#output-template).

 ## Run in Docker

+> No longer working I believe...

+I plan to create new docker files.

 ```
 docker-compose up --build